chuan-khuna/chuan-khuna/README.md

 NO WORKING experience but try hard to learn to broaden my knowledge.

 currenly have got burnout or depressed (something like that), because of there is no reward for my learning (in Thailand situation).

-#### ⌛/Now

-- Learning about characteristics of English accents especially UK accents such as modern RP, Posh and Cockney.
-- plan to do certificate examination: [Google - Professional Machine Learning Engineer](https://cloud.google.com/certification/machine-learning-engineer)
-- plan to do IELTS examination (goal: band 6.0+ in academic)

-I am healed a little bit but still have burnout, and I think I have a plan — I want to work or study in UK.

-> Go beyond ...
-Plus Ultra!

 #### 🧀/Interests